hippalectryon-0/pyloggrid/paper.md

 # Statement of need

-A minimal Matlab framework by @campolina2020loglatt. already exists, but other than relying on proprietary software, its capabilities are limited.
+A minimal Matlab framework by @campolina2020loglatt already exists, but it relies on proprietary software, and its capabilities are limited.
 PyLogGrid was designed to offer a solid, open-source, and extensive framework to perform log-lattice simulations.
 It enables both simulation, analysis and visualisation of log-lattice data.
 The choice of Python+C offers both great flexibility and speed.
-PyLogGrid offers sigificantly more options than @campolina2020loglatt, including several solvers, support for $k_i=0$ modes, failsafe simulations, optimized save formats, etc.
+PyLogGrid offers sigificantly more options than @campolina2020loglatt, including several solvers, support for $k_i=0$ modes, failsafe simulations, optimized save formats, tests and documentation, etc.

 PyLogGrid has been used in a number of publications [@barral2023asymptotic; @costa2023reversible].

+# Basic features

+*This corresponds to version 2.2.1*.

+The basics of PyLogGrid consists in a `Solver` class to simulate equations on log-lattices, and a `DataExplorer` class to visualize and analyze resulting data.

+Solving equations uses [rkstiff](https://github.com/whalenpt/rkstiff) [@whalen2015exponential] by default.
+Convolutions are optimized in C, can be multithreaded, parallelized, and use AVX.
+Simulations can be interrupted and resumed, and the grid size is adaptative.
+Equations are easy to write as a number of mathematical operators are available through `pyloggrid.LogGrid.Grid.Math`.

+Several libraries in `pyloggrid.Libs` provide helper functions for different use cases such as I/O, data science, and (interactive) plotting.
+Data visualization is also multithreaded.

-# Availability, usage and documentation
+# Availability and documentation

 PyLogGrid can be installed via Pypi using `pip install pyloggrid`.
 Its documentation is hosted on [readthedocs](https://pyloggrid.readthedocs.io), and includes a tutorial.